SLAM for Visually Impaired People: a Survey: SLR methodology

 \subsubsection{Identification}

 During the initial phase of our review, we conducted searches across the digital libraries using custom-formulated queries for each library.
+For each dataset, we ran three different search strings (SS1, SS2, and SS3), as shown in Table \ref{tab:search_strings}, consisting of various combinations of keywords, booleans, and wildcard operators.
+These search strings were applied to all digital libraries except Google Scholar.
+For Google Scholar, we initially used keywords similar to those used in SS1, resulting in over 11,000 results.
+Upon reviewing a subset of these, we determined that a significant number were not relevant to our topic.
+Consequently, we decided to use only the primary keywords (shown in Table \ref{keywords}) to construct the search string for this digital library.

+We selected the search string that yielded the most results to identify primary studies and then applied exclusion criteria to the results obtained from the search strings used for each library.
+We observed that SS3, which incorporated 'Orientation and mobility' to refine the search by focusing on more specialized literature, did not yield better results than SS1, which included the general term 'mobility', across all digital libraries.
+This indicates that the broader term 'mobility' was sufficient to capture the necessary literature.
+The specificity of SS3 did not contribute to additional relevant results.
+Additionally, upon receiving the message 'Use fewer Boolean connectors (maximum 8 per field)' while running SS1 on ScienceDirect, we switched to SS2 to maintain the number of Boolean connectors within the limit.

-The initial searches yielded a large number of papers irrelevant to our research questions, resulting in 6,809 records.
-As explained in Section \ref{subsec:search_strategy}, we employed a single query in all libraries except ScienceDirect to retrieve relevant records.
-The results obtained from these searches were exported in the BibTex format, a process facilitated by the export citation features available in the libraries.
+The initial searches of all digital libraries resulted in 6,809 records.
+The search strings used for each digital library is presented in Table \ref{tab:search_results}.

+The results obtained from digital libraries searches were exported in the BibTex format, a process facilitated by the export citation features available in the libraries.
 The BibTex data were then imported into the Parsifal framework for subsequent stages of our review.
 Springer and Google Scholar do not provide direct options for exporting data in BibTex format.
 To address this issue, we used Zotero and its browser plugin, Zotero Connector, to streamline the process.
 With these tools, we added paper information from webpage views to Zotero and subsequently retrieved BibTex data.

 For Springer Link, which provides only CSV files with search results, we opened the CSV in Excel and extracted the DOIs.
 These DOIs were then pasted into Zotero's "Add item(s) by identifier" feature.
 After importing the DOIs into Zotero, we selected the appropriate folder containing the imported papers and exported the collection to the BibTex format using a simple right-click.
 As Scholar Google does not provide easy export of a large number of records, we adopted a similar approach: creating a library, saving search results to that library, and exporting paper data in BibTex format from that library.
 This process ensured that we obtained the necessary data for the subsequent stages of our systematic review.